CSALabsAutomation/azure-cosmosdb-lab/steps/07_authoring-azure-cosmos-db-stored-procedures-with-continuation-tokens/documentation.md

    using System.Collections.Generic;
    using System.Linq;
   ```
-1. Within the Program class, add the following lines of code which creates variables for your connection information and Cosmos client.
-Database and Container info has to be added.
-Also main() method structure has to be added as given below.
+1. Within the `Program` class, add the following lines of code to create variables for Cosmos DB Connection, Cosmos Client, Database, Container and main() method as given below.

    ```sh
     public class Program